 In the early nineties, Dole developed a partial recirculation system that used sand and gravel filters as a way to reduce water usage to 100 liters (26.42 gallons) per banana box.

 A few years later in Ecuador, Dole inaugurated full water-recycling systems that re-used and re-circulated the water in packing facilities.
 These systems have been shown to save energy, protect aquifers, chlorinate water for fruit processing and help eliminate latex and metals.
 After reducing water usage to only 18 liters (4.76 gallons) per banana box, Dole installed over 120 full water-recycling systems throughout Ecuador.
-Within time, the systems were extended to the water-scarce areas of Colombia and Honduras.
-Several have also been installed in areas of Costa Rica that cannot easily access or extract water from wells.
+Within time, the systems were extended to other countries in which we operate.

 Dole’s Technical Assistance programs for independent banana and pineapple growers worldwide have been integrated into Dole’s ISO 14001 certifications.